Skip to content

 Qt_sample_application

-Once the application is started, open up Rapise and click menu FIle > New Test:
+Once the application is started, open Rapise and click File > New Test from the menu:

 create new test dialog

-Enter the name Qt Sample Test as the name and choose Basic: Windows Desktop Application as the methodology.
+Enter Qt Sample Test as the name and choose Basic: Windows Desktop Application as the methodology.
 Then choose JavaScript as the scripting choice:

 choose_scripting_dialog